Security jobs on cruise ships

 3. What Skills Do I Need?

-You should be able to write and speak English, with thorough knowledge in protecting assets.
+You should be able to write and speak English, with thorough knowledge of protecting assets.
 You should know the basic duties of Security, know how to operate an X-ray machine, etc.

 The process is quite complex as a seafarer requires Government mandatory training like STCW (International Convention on Standards of Training, Certification and Watchkeeping for Seafarers), PSCRB (Proficiency in Survival Craft and Rescue Boats), SDSD (Security Training for Seafarers with Designated Security Duties) for all seafarers coming from the Philippines, Crowd Management, Conflict Management, Security experiences certifications…